dodorare/crossbow/docs/src/introduction.md

 * **Simple**: Easy to start but flexible for strong devs.
 * **Capable**: It's possible to build plain **.apk/.aab** or **.app/.ipa**; or with help of *Gradle/XCode*.
 * **Rust**: Don't leave your *Rust* code - **everything** can be configured from `Cargo.toml`.

+## Next steps

+As the next steps we recommend you to install and setup `crossbundle` to be able to build, test, and run your project!

+See [Getting Started](install/README.md) for more information.